adsau59/isign/Readme.md

 # iSign
 iSign is a sign language recognition system from the perspective of the signer.
 Get the most updated code from [GitHub](https://github.com/adsau59/isign).

+You can also view the Black Book for the project [here](https://1drv.ms/b/s!Aj0862zYCr_-_VLgPKh7VcHyTcti?e=pSVj22).

 ![Signing](https://i.postimg.cc/nx61KzGf/wearing.jpg?dl=1)